hoanhan101/hraft/PROPOSAL.md

   order for it to be propagated.
   > Should it behave this way?
 Or should I put a load balancer in front of
   > these nodes?
-- If I choose to stop a node or mutiple nodes, the system must still work.
+- If I choose to stop a node or multiple nodes, the system must still work.
 - If I stop the master, it will start the leader election again and everything should remain the same.